section-engineering-education/engineering-education/content/articles/detect-stop-traffic-deep-rcnn-in-matlab/index.md

 status: publish
 published: true
 url: /detect-stop-traffic-deep-rcnn-in-matlab/
-title: How to detect stop traffic using deep R-NN in both real-time and offline mode in Matlab
+title: How to Detect Stop Traffic Signs using Deep R-NN in Matlab
 description: In this tutorial we are going to use the R-CNN.
 We will use the image labeler application to create our pre-trained image database.
 Then transfer learning will be used where a pretrained R-CNN is retrained on its image dataset.
 author: florence-atieno
 date: 2021-12-01T00:00:00-17:55